 - A: Diseases such as HIV/AIDS can rob societies of their most productive workers, educated professionals, and political leaders, undermining economic growth and worsening social tensions.
 Children who lose their parent(s) to AIDS are more vulnerable to exploitation, school teachers infected with HIV cannot teach effectively, and soldiers with HIV/AIDS may not be able to protect their countries.

 World Bank: Disease Is a Preventable Cause of Poverty

 A staggering 99% of people who die from AIDS, malaria, and tuberculosis (TB) live in the developing world.
 Though new HIV infections are declining and the number of people receiving antiretroviral treatment is growing, 34 million people are still living with HIV/AIDS.
-The center of the epidemic is sub-Saharan Africa, home to 70% of all new infections among adults and 91% of new infections among children.
-Malaria kills about 780,000 people each year, imposing a huge toll on African economies and households.
+The center of the epidemic remains sub-Saharan Africa, home to 69% of all people living with HIV.
+Malaria kills about 660,000 people each year, imposing a huge toll on African economies and households.
 Economists believe that malaria is responsible for a growth penalty of up to 1.3% in some African countries, severely restraining economic growth in the region.
-The number of global TB cases has been falling since 2006, but in 2010, there were 8.8 million cases.
-About 13% of these occur among people living with HIV.
+The world is on course to halve TB mortality by 2015 in comparison with 1990, but in 2011, there were nearly 9 million cases.

 - Effective prevention, care, and sustainable treatment includes: